screeps/screeps/README.md

 The game server is written in such a way that you can redefine and configure many aspects of its work. **Do not modify server code directly!** This will block you from updating with new releases, and the official Steam client of other players will stop connecting to your server.
 Rather than editing the server's source, create *mods*.

-Mods are simple js files listed in the `mods/mods.json` (the default folder can be changed through the `moddir` launch option).
+Mods are simple js files listed in the `mods.json` (the default folder can be changed through the `modfile` launch option).
 Each file must be a Node.js module that exports a single function that receives as an argument a `config` object:

 ```
 module.exports = function (config) {